AggieSportsAnalytics/FantasyChatbot/README.md

 ...
 ```

-We also sourced Basketball data via webscraping on the NBA website.
+To source Basketball data, we use webscraping on the NBA website and the pandas library to filter data to the project needs.

 ```py
 for y in years: